Trump vows to ‘suspend immigration,’ adviser cites health

 O’Brien said the administration believes those travel restrictions saved lives.

-Asked about Trump’s reference to jobs, O’Brien referenced the virus’ economic toll.

-“There’s been an economic cost here, too, and the president’s looking out for Americans on both fronts at every turn,” he said.
+Asked about Trump’s reference to jobs, O’Brien referenced the virus’ economic toll and said “the president’s looking out for Americans on both fronts at every turn.”

 Trump has taken credit for his restrictions on travel to the U.S. from China and hard-hit European countries, arguing the restrictions contributed to slowing the spread of the virus in the U.S. But he has not extended those restrictions to other nations now experiencing virus outbreaks.